GeneralMasterCylinder/MQTT-Nemtek/README.md

 Import the code into VSCODE as from the Pi Pico extention.
 Copy **config.example.h** to **config.h** and input your settings into it.
 Currently the code is static IP only as the pico wifi library doesn't play nice with my router.
 I will add an option for DHCP in due course.

 Build, flash, check your home assistant.
-Also you can run it from a PC and it will generate logs which may help figuring out where it got stuck.
+Also you can run it from a PC and it will generate logs over UART (USB) which may help figuring out where it got stuck.

 ## Home Assistant Config